Cogosense/LicensedContractorDemo/README.md

 The licensed contractor demo supports to preconfigured internal data sources:

-    /contractor/:id
+    /datasource/contractor/:id

 and

-    /surrey/:id
+    /datasource/surrey/:id

 These represent the BCSA licensed contractor data and the City of Surrey annotations.

 There is no preset concept of a primary attribute set or an adornment attribute set.
 Given an attribute set A and B, B can be an adornment of and simultaneously A can be an adornment of B. The only restriction is an attribute set cannot be used as an adornment of itself.

+### Data source services

+Data sources must meet a set of minimum requirements to be suitable for use in this demo.
+The source must RESTful (i.e. has no state and uses resource based URLs).
+The data source must support CRUD operations and the Query operation.
+The mapping of HTTP method to operation is:

+* Use POST for Create
+* Use GET for Read (single)
+* Use PUT for Update
+* Use DELETE for Delete
+* Use GET for Query (list)

+Optionally the Query operation must also support server side paging, sorting, filtering and selecting for large data sets.

+### Query parameter support for server side tabulation control

+Assuming that the AngularJS ui-grid or Backbone and BackGrid model is used for data presentation, then both client side and server side controls for sorting, filtering selection and pagination exist.
+The client side controls are good for record sets upto about 5,000 maximum.
+At this size the retrieval of the initial dataset becomes noticable (~5-10 secs).

+Client side controls are trivial to setup,

+This demo focuses on the techniques required to support server side tabular control in AngularJS ui-grid, using an Express/Mongoose/MongoDB back end.

+For other services to support server side control, the REST API Query operation must support the following query parameters.

+* <b>__sort</b>   is a list of field names seperated by commas.
+The highest priority isort first is first.
+A descending sort is used if the first character in the field name is '-'. e.g. ?__sort='field1,-field2'
+* <b>__skip</b>   is used for pagination.
+It is an integer used to skip records at the start of the returned matching set. e.g. ?__skip=100
+* <b>__limit</b>  is used for pagination.
+It is an integer that is used to limit the size of the returned record set. e.g. ?__limit=25

+    A query of __skip=0&__limit=25 returns the first page of 25 records A query of __skip=25__limit=25 returns the second page of 25 records etc.

+* <b>__select</b> is a list of field names seperated by commas.
+These are the fields that will be populated into the returned records.
+An empty select parameter will cause an array of empty objects (only the id field will be present) to be returned. e.g. ?__select=field1,field2

+__NOTE:__ The default for select is set to return no data, the client side must ask for the required fields.
+This is used to protect the data that is not specified in the Attribute Set from being viewed.

+* <b>...</b> a list of field names and regular expressions as parameters.
+The named fields are matched against the reqular expression.
+    e.g ?field1=foo&field2=^604

+### Response Header support for server side tabulation control

+When using server side tabulation, the total number of records has to be returned with each Query response.
+This is done using the custom header __X-total-count__.
+To support CORS, the header __Access-Control-Expose-Headers__ set to the value _X-total-count_ must also be returned.

+The actual number returned is a matter of preference, but it can be one of two things:

+1. THe total number of records in the data source source collection.
+2. The total number of records that would be returned taking into account the filtering parameter and ignoring the skip and limit parameters.

+The demo uses the second number as this provides immediate feedback to the operator on how many records are matching their search criteria.

 ## Permissions